martapettersson/tomayto-timer/README.md

 # Tomayto Timer

-Promodoro timer application using React and TypeScript.
+Pomodoro timer application using React and TypeScript.